 Massachusetts Commercial Tenant CAM Audit Rights [2026 Guide]

 TL;DR: Massachusetts's 6-year SOL under M.G.L. c.
 260 § 2 lets tenants recover overcharges back to 2020.
-Boston's historic HVAC infrastructure and Cambridge's biotech corridor create specific billing patterns including capital improvements billed as operating expenses and lab-grade infrastructure costs allocated to non-lab tenants.
-Act before your dispute window closes.
+Boston's historic HVAC infrastructure and Cambridge's biotech corridor create specific billing patterns including capital improvements billed as operating expenses.
+A worked example below shows a $10,683 recovery for a single Boston office tenant.

 Massachusetts's six-year statute of limitations for written contracts provides commercial tenants with a meaningful recovery window.
-The state has no dedicated commercial CAM audit statute, and the unique characteristics of Boston's commercial market, including historic buildings with complex HVAC systems and Cambridge's growing biotech corridor, create CAM billing patterns that are often higher in absolute dollar terms than comparable markets and more frequently contain overcharges tied to HVAC complexity and above-standard service costs.
+No dedicated commercial CAM audit statute exists, and the unique characteristics of Boston's commercial market, including historic buildings with complex HVAC systems and Cambridge's growing biotech corridor, create CAM billing patterns that are often higher in absolute dollar terms than comparable markets and more frequently contain overcharges tied to HVAC complexity and above-standard service costs.

 Massachusetts has no statute specifically protecting commercial tenants in CAM disputes.
 The Massachusetts Security Deposit Statute (M.G.L. c.
 186) applies to residential tenancies.
 Commercial leases in Massachusetts are governed by general contract law, and Massachusetts courts enforce commercial lease terms as written.